snax4a/shy/README.md

 1. Run `npm test` to execute unit, integration and client tests.
 Ignore the Error: EACCES: permission denied, mkdir '/client' - Karma seems to be trying to create a directory off of root.

-1. Run `gulp build` to create a build in the /dist directory.
+2. Run `gulp build` to create a build in the /dist directory.
+Connect to the /dist directory then type `git init` then define Heroku as the remote repo with `heroku git:remote -a APPNAME'.

-2. Run `gulp serve` to start the server locally.
+3. Run `gulp serve` to start the server locally.
 Make sure PostgreSQL is running.

-3. Run `gulp buildcontrol:heroku` if you are deploying to Heroku and have a Herok account and CLI installed.
+4. Run `gulp buildcontrol:heroku` if you are deploying to Heroku and have a Heroku account with the CLI installed.
+This will push the contents of /dist up to Heroku using git.